molebox/seed-postgres-database-tutorial/guide.md

 ## What do we mean by seed?

 The process of seeding (in the context of databases) is to insert or populate the initial data into the database.
 This can be either a manual or automated step in the setup of an application.
-Seeding can also be used when testing different branches, for example, if you have a dev branch where you want to test some new sorting query against the database, seeding would be a good way to test against data that wont affect a production build.
+Seeding can be used when testing different branches, for example, if you have a dev branch where you want to test some new sorting query against the database, seeding would be a good way to test against data that won't affect a production build.
 Of course, there are many reason one might choose to seed a database.
 In some instances, an applications database requires some form of data present before it will work properly, such as an admin account.
-But more often than not the seed would take place pre-install and thus allow the user to begin using the app without any issues.
+But more often than not seeding would take place pre-install and thus allow the user to begin using the app without any issues.

 ## The seed script